jvpoulos/multi-ltmle/README.md

 Instructions
 ------

 1. Install require **R** packages: `Rscript package_list.R` and follow Python installation instructions in the Prerequsites section.
+Make sure to start **R** in virtual environment where python3 and Tensorflow are installed.

 2. For simulations, run: `Rscript simulation.R [arg1] [arg2] [arg3] [arg4]`; where `[arg1]` specifies the estimator ["tmle", "tmle-lstm"], `[arg2]` is a number specifying the treatment rule [1 for all treatment rules should be used], and `[arg3]`  is a logical flag if super learner estimation is to be used ["TRUE" or "FALSE"], and `[arg4]` is a logical flag for using MPI parallel programming; e.g.,